ps and top for Human Beings

 - After you press q to quit, the display is retained and some lines at the bottom are removed to prevent the information you want from scrolling out of view.

 Note that before editing any code, you need to run ci.sh first to create the px/version.py file.

 Note that the build infrastructure here is designed to create a px.pex file that works on both Python 2 and Python 3, and on “all” machines with Python interpreters (tested on Linux and OS X).

 - Clone: git clone firstname.lastname@example.org:walles/px.git ; cd px

 Releasing a new Version

-- Do git tag and think about what the next version number should be.
+- Do git describe --abbrev=0 to see the most recent version number, and think about what the next version number should be.

 - Do git tag --annotate 1.2.3 to set the next version number.
 The text you write for this tag will show up as the release description on Github, write something nice!
 And remember that the first line is the subject line for the release.

 - git push --tags

 - Go to the Releases page on GitHub, click your new release, click the Edit tag button, then attach your px.pex file that you just built to the release.